bkarasu95/mern-stack-starter-kit/readme.md

 # MERN Stack Web App Starter Kit

-This is starter kit for developing content based web apps fastly.
-I also added some examples for showing how to system works.
-More detailed documentation explained in docs folder.
+This is starter kit that helps the quick start to developing small-medium sized content based web apps.
+I just added some basic dependencies for MERN stack development with Typescript.
+More detailed documentation explained in docs folder about how to system works and file structures.

 **Caution:** This project hasn't finished yet.
-So some features may be buggy, project structure can change etc
+So some features may be buggy.

 Additional integrations are provided: